KPI vs OKR: How They Differ and When to Apply Them

 Setting OKRs without understanding why you need this objective can be a big oversight.
 Even if a metric or KPI hints at the need for change, it is best to brainstorm with the team about what can be done to act on the findings and improve the situation, which tactics to use, and which deliverables and outcomes could measure the required change.

 This is applicable when you're discussing the company-wide objectives and key results, as well as the smaller goals that'll stem into team-level objectives.
 I.e., if your overall company goal is increasing conversions by 20% in Q1, the marketing and sales teams will have their own corresponding objectives and KRs to make it happen.
-Such collaborative alignment with the team results in a smoother process and sensible outcome.
+Such collaborative alignment with the team results in a smoother process, efficient startup growth, and sensible outcome.

 4. Not Assigning Someone to Track Results

 Planning and implementing are both highly important, but who's the one to monitor the results?
 The whole point of setting OKRs and selecting the right KPIs is to facilitate and assess progress.
 Therefore, it is considered a best practice to assign responsible people to keep track of them.
-For instance, you can make each team member an "owner" who should monitor a specific KR and communicate the progress to others.
+For instance, you can assign a separate person for monitoring startup digital marketing and likewise choose other team members as "owners" who should monitor a specific KR and communicate the progress to others.

 5. Ignoring the Results